Does your child shy away from the challenge of Saxon Math? Here’s why we need to help them face them head on, now more than ever. We’ll explore:

 They’re my little way of increasing your child’s confidence AND ability in Saxon math.
 They reward for multiple levels: consistency, effort, natural ability, and perseverance all get a payoff here.

-Here’s some straight talk: I know it may be hard to come up with the energy right now to encourage your kids to do hard things.
+Here’s some straight talk: I know it may be hard sometimes to come up with the energy to encourage your kids to do hard things.
 But they need a challenge.
 Perhaps now, more than ever.

-Lots of their traditional challenging situations may have been put on pause because of all that is going on in the world right now.
+Lots of their traditional challenging situations were put on pause in 2020–and may be facing another pause now.

-Working to get into one of these clubs, though, is accessible for just about everyone and will provide many of the benefits they may have gotten elsewhere were it a different year.
+But working to get into one of these clubs–especially the 30-5 Club– is accessible for just about everyone.
+It can also provide many of the benefits they may have gotten elsewhere were it a different time, pre-Covid.

 Which route to take?